walinejs/waline/docs/en/why.md

 # Why Waline?

 [Valine](https://valine.js.org) an exquisite style, simple operation, and efficient deployment review system.
 The first time I came into contact, I was attracted by its exquisite style and serverless characteristics.
 It doesn't require the backend service.
 The frontend interacts with the LeanCloud storage service directly, which is really cool!
-But as I slowly understood it, I found that it had some problems.
+But as I understand deeper, I find out it's problems.

 ## Problem of Valine